-LICT Corporation, an affiliate, provides administrative and management services to CIBL.
-As compensation for these services, LICT received fees of \$125 for the years ended December 31, 2021 and 2020.
+LICT Corporation, an affiliate, provided administrative and management services to CIBL's continuing operations through June 30, 2022.
+As compensation for these services, LICT received fees of \$63 and \$125 for the years ended December 31, 2022 and 2021.

-At December 31, 2021 and 2020, cash and short-term investments of \$0.7 million and \$8.4 million respectively, were invested in United States Treasury money market funds for which affiliates of one of the Company's Directors serve as investment managers.
+At December 31, 2022 and 2021, cash and short-term investments of \$0.8 million and \$0.7 million respectively, were invested in United States Treasury money market funds for which affiliates of one of the Company's Directors serve as investment managers.